-Let’s look at the details of the question!
+Let’s break down the details of the question!

 PSLE 2021